What is syphilis?

 If you do have symptoms, they can appear between 10 days and three months after exposure.
 Symptoms can vary depending on how long you have had syphilis.
 These may include:

-- a small painless or painful, round sore (called a chancre) on your mouth, penis, balls, arse, vagina or front hole that will usually last a few weeks before disappearing
+- a small round sore (called a chancre) — which could be either painful or painless — on your mouth, penis, balls, arse, vagina or front hole that will usually last a few weeks before disappearing

 - a rash on the body, often including the palms of your hands and the soles of your feet